HomeSite Map

 In his book "I Me Mine," George explains some minor lyrical changes he made to Juan Mascaro's translation of the text.
 "In the original poem, the verse says 'Without going out of my door, I can know all things on earth...'
 And so to prevent any misinterpretations - and also to make the song a bit longer - I did repeat that as a second verse, but made it "Without going out of your door, you can know all things on earth...'
 The song was written expecially for Juan Mascaro, because he sent me the book and is a sweet old man.".

-Although there is much room for interpretation of this ancient spiritual text, it's generally agreed that these lyrics depict how we don't need our physical senses nor any physical action on our part to experience true knowledge or enlightenment.
+Although there is much room for interpretation of this ancient spiritual text from the Tao Te Ching, it's generally agreed that these lyrics depict how we don't need our physical senses nor any physical action on our part to experience true knowledge or enlightenment.
 Through our raised consciousnesses, "we can know all things on earth" without traveling anywhere.
 In fact, "the farther one travels, the less one knows."
 But "we can know the ways of heaven" through meditative reflection, not needing to physically use the eyes to peer even "out of your door."
 Anything of real value in our life experience can be attained from within, hence "do all without doing."

 It can easily be deduced that the song was written in its entirety by January 12th, 1968.
 This can be said with confidence because of an interesting recording of the backing track, released on the 2014 remastered version of George's “Wonderwall Music” album, that catches George encouraging the studio musicians to play in conjunction with the already written lyrics.
 George is heard instructing them with the words, “because the singing goes...” and then demonstrates the notes of the melody line that he had already written.
 Therefore, the song appears to have been written sometime between November 1967 and January 12th, 1968.